Besiege

 | Android/Winlator Storage | 2 GB free (for game and emulator) | 2 GB free |

-Minimum PC setups give you a solid 60 FPS even when there are a lot of explosions and complicated builds.
-Recommended hardware gives you 60+ FPS with max details for smoother physics.
-Android via Winlator runs at 40 to 60 frames per second (FPS) on mid-range devices for portable puzzles.
-It drops to 30 FPS in huge sandbox sessions on lower-end devices, but high-end models keep a smooth 60 FPS for on-the-go engineering victories.
+Even when there are a lot of explosions and complicated builds, minimum PC setups can still give you a solid 60 FPS.
+With recommended hardware, you can get 60 or more frames per second with all the details turned up.
+For portable puzzles, Android via Winlator runs at 40 to 60 frames per second (FPS) on mid-range devices.
+In big sandbox sessions on lower-end devices, it drops to 30 FPS, but high-end models keep a smooth 60 FPS for engineering wins on the go.

 Besiege Review Footage